Top

 In the meantime our son has made friends with the youth of the village.
 As a German he was quickly considered with premature praise and was asked to play with them in the football team a match against the neighbour island of Manado Tua .
 Philip had to see, though, very fast that he was not equal to the tropical temperatures.
 He was therefore truly grateful when he was replaced after 10 minutes.

-Before the departure a couple of bracelets and necklaces are bought on the beach.
+Before our departure from Bunaken a couple of bracelets and necklaces are bought on the beach.
 Of course one should not forget bargaining.
 A farewell photo with the Indonesian friends.
 Yeah, who will cry, then?
 Next year we'll meet again.

 If you want to pass a small comment on this web site or if you like to write about own experiences, then take a little time for my Guest Book.
 You may help other travellers by this.